pkmn/engine/src/lib/gen1/README.md

 | 372     | 373-376 | `last_selected_indexes` | The slot index of the last selected moves for each side |
 | 373-376 | 384     | `rng`                   | The RNG state                                           |

-- the current `turn` is 2 bytes, written in native-endianess
+- the current `turn` is 2 bytes, written in native-endianness
 - `last_selected_indexes` layout depends on whether or not Pokémon Showdown compatibility mode is enabled (`-Dshowdown`):
   - if `showdown` is enabled bytes 372 and 373 are used to store the last selected move index of